 Leave Your Pet at Home

 The best place for your pet on a hot day is at home.
 Make sure you have a cool, indoor space for your pet and set out extra water to keep them hydrated.
+Using a deep bowl should ensure your pet has lots of water throughout the day.
 If your home isn't cool enough for your pet, consider asking a friend or neighbor with air conditioning, make a reservation at your local doggie daycare, or contact your veterinarian for local cooling shelters in your area.

 For temporary relief at home, make a cool treat for your pet!
 While they're not a substitute for a safe and cool place, freezing a mix of wet-food and canned pumpkin in ice-cube trays can make for a fun and cool treat for your pup!
 They're great for a post-walk snack or a cooling treat in the afternoon.